At least four dead, dozens injured as tornadoes sweep through Texas

 Severe storms including tornadoes swept through several small towns in East Texas, killing at least four people and injuring dozens more, and leaving a trail of overturned vehicles, mangled trees and damaged homes, authorities said Sunday.

 The storms in Texas were among several in parts of the South and Midwest that brought strong winds, thunderstorms and torrential rain, killing a total of at least six people in three states.
 In Arkansas, a 65-year-old woman was killed when a tree was blown into her home Saturday.
 In Missouri, a 72-year-old woman drowned despite her husband’s efforts to save her as their vehicle was swept away by rushing waters after heavy rains caused flooding.
-The storms were headed east into Mississippi and Alabama on Sunday.
+The storms headed east into Mississippi and Alabama on Sunday.

 In Texas, search teams were going door to door Sunday, a day after storms cut a path of destruction 35 miles long (56 kilometres) and 15 miles (24 kilometres) wide in Van Zandt County, Canton Mayor Lou Ann Everett said.
 The largely rural area is about 50 miles (80 kilometres) east of Dallas.